toryjarvis/mello/README.md

 ## Roadmap

-- Implement drag-and-drop functionality
+- Board enhancements, advanced card features, account and user preferences, Firestore optimizations
-- Improve UI animations and design consistency
+- Full UI/UX overhaul, including migration to Material UI, drag and drop enhancements, and real time upgrades and syncing.
-- Optimize for mobile responsiveness
+- Collaboration, multi-user support, advanced notifications and tracking, scaling, and deployment
 - Expand board features, including lists, task cards, and deadlines

 ## Contributions

 While this is a personal portfolio project, contributions are always welcome.
-If you notice any potential imporvements or issues that could help the application run more smoothly, feel free to reach out, or fork the repository, submit issues, or open pull requests to help improve Mello!
+If you notice any potential improvements or issues that could help the application run more smoothly, feel free to reach out, or fork the repository, submit issues, or open pull requests to help improve Mello!